microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-2/solution.md

 3. In this section you can now configure the assignment with the following settings and create the assignment:

 - Scope: Please select the resource group called *mh-arc-servers-rg*
 - Basics: Please search for *Configure periodic checking for missing system updates on azure Arc-enabled servers* and select the policy.
+As *Assignment name* append *(Windows)*
-- Parameters: Skip, and keep defaults.
+- Parameters: Skip, and keep defaults (which targeting Windows guest OS.)
 - Remediation: Please select the System assigned identity location according to your resources, e.g. West Europe.
+- Click *Review + create* and then *Create*

 4. Please wait a few seconds until the creation of the assignment is complete.
 You should see that the policy is assigned.

-5. Repeat Step 3 and 4 for the Policy definition *Configure periodic checking for missing system updates on azure Arc-enabled servers*, this time unselecting the Checkbox at Parameters, shifting OS Type to Linux.
+5. Repeat step 3 and 4 for the policy definition *Configure periodic checking for missing system updates on azure Arc-enabled servers*, apply the same configuration as in step 3 but this time unselect the checkbox at *Only show parameters that need input or review*, and change OS Type to *Linux*.
+Also append *(Linux)* in the *Assignment name* field.

 6. Important: Both machines were already onboarded earlier.
-As a result, you need to create a remediation task to apply the policy to your Azure Arc Servers.
-Please select the Policy Assignment and select *Create Remediation Task*.
+As a result, you need to create a remediation task to trigger the DeployIfNotExists effect of the policy to your Azure Arc Servers.
+Please select the policy assignment and select *Create Remediation Task*.

 7. Accept the default values, check *Re-evaluate resource compliance before remediating* and repeat the remediation for the following policies:
- - Configure periodic checking for missing system updates on azure Arc-enabled servers_1
+ - Configure periodic checking for missing system updates on azure Arc-enabled servers (Windows)
- - Configure periodic checking for missing system updates on azure Arc-enabled servers_2
+ - Configure periodic checking for missing system updates on azure Arc-enabled servers (Linux)

 8. Verify that all remediation were successful.

-9. Navigate to Azure Arc, select Servers, followed by selecting your Windows or Linux Server.
+9. Navigate to Azure Arc, select Servers, repeat step 10 for your your Windows and Linux Server.

-10. Select Updates and click on One-time Update or create a Scheduled Update, if you like to postpone the installation to a later point in time. (follow the wizzard).
+10. Select Updates.
+If there are no update information dispayed yet, click *Check for updates* and wait until missing updates appear.
+Then click on *One-time update* or *Schedule updates* if you would like to postpone the installation to a later point in time. (follow the wizzard).

 ![image](./img/4.10_Update_Management.png)